uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 Stop the destruction of our territories and for God’s sake, stop the deaths of so many of our women on highways across this country…
 I’m going to continue to talk about reconciliation, but just as important, I’m going to foster healing in our own people, so that our children can avoid this pain, can avoid this destruction and finally, take our rightful place in this “Our Canada.”[^38]

-When former residential school staff attended public TRC events, some thought it was most important to hear directly from Survivors, even if their own perspectives and<!--x-->
-memories of the schools might differ from those of the Survivors.
+When former residential school staff attended public TRC events, some thought it was most important to hear directly from Survivors, even if their own perspectives and <!-- page 020 -->memories of the schools might differ from those of the Survivors.
 At a Community Hearing in Thunder Bay, Ontario, Merle Nisley, who worked at the Poplar Hill residential school in the early 1970s, said,

 > I think it would be valuable for people who have been involved in the schools to hear stories personally.